 About ALS and Motor Neuron Disease

-Motor Neuron Diseases (MND) are a group of neurological disorders that affect motor neurons in adults and in children.
-Motor neurons are specific types of cells that control voluntary muscle activities such as speaking, walking, and breathing.
-In adults, symptoms of these disorders often appear after age 40, while in children – particularly in inherited or familial forms of the disease – symptoms may be present at birth.
+Motor neuron diseases (MNDs) are a group of neurological disorders that result in the dysfunction and eventual death of motor neurons in adults and children.
+Motor neurons are specific types of nerve cells that control voluntary muscle activities such as those involved in speaking, swallowing, arm and hand use, walking, and breathing.
+In adults, symptoms of these disorders most often appear after age 40 years, while in children – particularly in inherited forms of the disease – symptoms may begin at any age from birth onward.

 Amyotrophic Lateral Sclerosis (ALS)

-Amyotrophic Lateral Sclerosis (ALS) is a rare disease, occurring in about 2 out of 100,000 people.
-People with ALS experience progressive weakness in muscles responsible for movement, speaking, swallowing, and breathing.
-These symptoms are due to dysfunction and death of motor neurons, disconnecting them from their target muscles.
-Muscles that are disconnected from their parent motor neuron become small (“atrophy”) and exhibit spontaneous twitching (“fasciculations”).
-People with ALS also may develop stiffness, called “spasticity”, which is also do to the death of motor neurons.
-Sensory functions – such as sight, smell and taste – remain intact, and significant pain or numbness are not typical.
-About 25% of people with ALS will also develop abnormalities in cognition and behavior termed dementia.
+People with ALS experience progressive weakness in muscles responsible for arm and leg movement, speaking, swallowing, and breathing.
+As LMNs are lost, the muscles that they supply become small (“atrophy”) and exhibit spontaneous twitching (“fasciculations”).
+UMN loss causes stiffness, called “spasticity,” which results in slow and poorly coordinated movements.
+Sensory functions – such as sight, smell and taste – remain intact, and significant pain or numbness is not typical.
+About half of people with ALS develop abnormalities of cognition and behavior, which in about 15% are severe enough to meet criteria for a type of dementia termed frontotemporal dementia.

 Primary Lateral Sclerosis (PLS)